 Baltimore, Maryland 21201

 Lisa Berlin, PhD, is a professor at the University of Maryland School of Social Work.
-Her research focuses on early child-parent attachment as well as programs and policies to support early parenting, especially among low-income families.
-Dr. Berlin has been conducting attachment and intervention research for over 20 years across many multiple disciplinary fields such as human development, psychology, social work, and public health.
-A major thrust of Berlin’s research agenda concerns the extent to which attachment-based interventions can improve the efficacy of community-based programs for supporting parenting and early child development.
+Her research focuses on early child-parent attachment as well as programs and policies to support early parenting.
+Dr. Berlin has been conducting attachment and intervention research for over 20 years across multiple disciplines including human development, psychology, social work, and public health.
+A major thrust of Berlin’s research agenda concerns the extent to which attachment-based programs can add value to publicly funded services designed to support early parenting and child development.

 Currently, Dr. Berlin directs the Baltimore Babies Project (BBP), a randomized evaluation of the Maryland Family Connects nurse home visiting program for Baltimore City families with infants.

-Berlin earned her PhD and master’s degrees from Pennsylvania State University in Human Development, and her bachelor’s in psychology from Barnard College at Columbia University.
+Dr. Berlin earned her PhD and master’s degrees in Human Development and Family Studies from the Pennsylvania State University, and her bachelor’s in Psychology from Barnard College.

 Meet Lisa Berlin

 O’Neal, C. R., Weston, L., Brooks-Gunn, J., Berlin, L. J., & Atapattu, R. (2017).
 Maternal responsivity to infants in the “High Chair” assessment: Longitudinal relations with toddler outcomes in a diverse, low-income sample.
 Infant Behavior and Development, 47, 125-137.
 DOI: 10.1016/j.infbeh.2017.04.002